ThomasAdam/got-portable/.github/README.md

 got-portable repository for CI purposes.**

-This is the portable version of got[1] (Game of Trees), using autotools to provide the library checks required for Got's dependencies.
+This is the portable version of got[1] (Game of Trees), using autotools to provide the library checks required for GoT's dependencies.

-Currently this has only been tested on Linux and FreeBSD, although the BSDs are already packaging Got via ports so this isn't a core focus of this portable repository, but patches to improve portability across systems are welcomed.
+The following operating systems are supported:

+* FreeBSD
+* NetBSD
+* MacOS
+* Linux

 DEPENDENCIES
 ============

-Got requires the following dependencies:
+Linux:

 * `libncurses` (for tog(1))
 * `libmd` (BSD's digest routines)